ccfboc-bioinformatics/SV-MeCa_data/benchmark/README.md

 ```
 >⚠️ **Important:** Truvari is required to run the script.
 Our tests use v~4.0.0

-In this example, `HG00514` refers to the directory containing the bgzip- and tabix-indexed comparison and benchmark VCF files, along with the corresponding region of interest.
+The script processes the bgzip and tabix-indexed comparison and benchmark VCF files located in the specified subfolder with respect to the corresponding regions of interest.

-The script produces, for each caller in the given directory, a `truvari bench` output folder containing:
+A subdirectory truvari_* is created per SV caller, which contains the following files:

 * `tp-comp.vcf.gz`: True Positive (TP) calls from the **comparison** set
 * `fp.vcf.gz`: False Positive (FP) calls from the **comparison** set